heiswayi/heiswayi.nrird.com/projects.md

 keywords: part-time projects, hobby stuffs, open source, web apps, github repo
 ---

-> **NOTE** The following projects have been done in my spare time, _and mostly I did it for fun and learning_.
-Some projects may be published as the Open Source projects, some others may be used for my personal purpose.
+This page contains a collection of links to my projects, page shortcuts, source code repos and working demos.
+These projects are part of my spare time projects that made available online.
+Most of the projects have been done for fun and learning.
+Some projects may be published as Open Source, while some others may be used for personal purposes.

 <ul>
   {% for post in site.posts %}